 When is the Maximum Booting settlement payout date?

-Payments will be mailed to approved claimants approximately 75 days after the court grants final approval of the settlement or after claim processing is completed, whichever is later.
+The settlement administrator will mail payments to approved claimants approximately 75 days after it completes claim processing or the court grants final approval of the settlement, whichever is later.

 Why did this class action settlement happen?